-5 James Engell and Anthony Dangerfield lay out this set of principles in Saving Higher Education in the Age of Money (University of Virginia Press, 2005): see pp. 5-6 and Chapter 4.
+5 James Engell and Anthony Dangerfield lay out this set of principles in Saving Higher Education in the Age of Money: see pp. 5-6 and chapter 4.

 These well-attested arguments hostile to the Humanities are by no means trivial.
 Each will be addressed in the course of this report, as we attempt to formulate the possibilities and promise of the Humanities at the undergraduate level in Harvard College.